News

 Photo Credit: FreePik

-The macro picture.
-The IMF says about 60% of jobs in advanced economies are exposed to AI.
-“Exposed” means parts of your role may be automated or upgraded—outcomes vary by task and skill level.
-Practically, that shows up as fewer junior openings and “no backfill” when people leave.
-IMF
+The macro picture shows significant job exposure to AI.
+The International Monetary Fund (IMF) says about 60% of jobs in advanced economies are exposed to AI.
+“Exposed” means some parts of your role may be automated.
+Alternatively, exposed parts may be upgraded by AI tools.
+Outcomes vary significantly by the specific task and the worker’s skill level.
+Practically, this exposure shows up as fewer junior job openings.

 How Companies Quietly Use AI to Cut Headcount